 - New roads or driveways

-- Enlargement or modification of swimming pools
+- Construction, enlargement, or modification of swimming pools

 - Any work on reshaping driveways or lawns within the road limits will require a street disruption permit.